yixuan0922/commenity/README.md

 # commenity

-The backend is deployed and executed via Firebase Cloud Functions.
+The backend is an Express app deployed and executed via Firebase Cloud Functions.

 Run all code from the the branch titled "server"!! (sorry)